 - a.
-Individual presentations on current job activities related to productivity promotion, training, and consultancy; - b.
-Resource presentations on selected advanced productivity improvement tools and techniques; - c.
-Pre- and postcourse exams to assess the level of competency of participants; - d.
-Site visits to local enterprises for observation of productivity- and quality-related activities; and - e.
-Individual action plans demonstrating future efforts to specialize in productivity tools and techniques.
+Enroll in the APO self-e-learning program on Productivity Tools and Techniques (Advanced); - b.
+Individual presentations on current job activities related to productivity promotion, training, and consultancy; - c.
+Resource presentations on selected advanced productivity improvement tools and techniques; - d.
+Site visits to local enterprises for observation of productivity improvement-related activities and to create awareness of the latest technology leading to smart manufacturing; - e.
+Course exams to assess the level of competency of participants; and - f.
+Development of individual action plans demonstrating future efforts to specialize in productivity tools and techniques.